chrischow/dataandstuff/_posts/2020-09-05-deep-learning-for-aircraft-recognition.md

 In this pretty lengthy post, I introduced the business problem of using computer vision for aircraft recognition, presented my initial and final models, and shared some learning pointers for fine-tuning a neural network.
 Returning to our original question of how well this model can augment ISR operators in aircraft recognition, I used a rough estimate of the amount of manual processing that an operator might need to perform.
 If the final model were operated in supervised autonomous and semi-autonomous mode:

 * **Supervised autonomous tagging (man-on-the-loop):**
-    * The system automatically would tag 86% of the images correctly
+    * The system would automatically tag 86% of the images correctly
-    * The operator would have to manually tag the remaining 14% of images, which amounts to 9 out of 60 images per hour
+    * The operator would have to manually tag the remaining 14% of images, which amounts to 8.4 out of 60 images per hour
 * **Semi-autonomous tagging (man-in-the-loop):**
-    * Overall, the man-machine team would tag 95% of the images correctly
+    * Overall, the man-machine team would tag 96% of the images correctly
         * 65% would be tagged correctly automatically (predicted probability >= 99%)
         * 30% would be correctly recommended by the model
-    * The operator would have to manually tag the remaining 5% of images, which amounts to 3 out of 60 images per hour
+    * The operator would have to manually tag the remaining 4% of images, which amounts to 2.4 out of 60 images per hour

 Although the models produced some decent results, we still can't make an assessment on whether the model should be incorporated.
 We need to ask questions about how things are done - questions that only the ops users can answer.
 For example: